 First offense: A conference will be held with the student and the parent.
-At that time the student will be assigned to in-school detention for a minimum of 3 days based on the severity of the offense.
+At that time the student may be assigned to in-school detention based on the severity of the offense.

 Second offense: A conference will be held with the student and the parent.
-The student will be assigned out-of-school suspension for a minimum of 3 days and a maximum of 5 days based upon the severity of the offense.
+The student may be assigned out-of-school suspension based upon the severity of the offense.